Abinaya007/jDoodleAssignment/README.md

  3. Login as a valid user
  4. Toggle to Dark mode
  5. Execute Java code with error and verify the output

+Iniatially download and install node in the machine Then Install playwright
+To run the code, use command 'npx playwright test' in terminal